Have you ever walked into someone’s house that just feels clean?

 And if you put these habits into practice, I promise that your house will be clean all the time too!

 I know it seems simple.
 But let me tell you, it makes a huge difference.

-Making your bed in the morning makes your room feel so much cleaner, makes it less likely that you will pile things on your bed through the day, teaches your kids to make their beds, and helps you check something off your list as soon as you get up!
+Making your bed in the morning makes your room feel so much cleaner, it makes it less likely that you will pile things on your bed through the day, it teaches your kids to make their beds, and it helps you check something off your list as soon as you get up!